How to Enroll in Noncredit Classes

 Beginning Low ESL

-- Understand frequently used spoken words, expressions and questions in familiar contexts in conversation.
+- Recognize frequently used spoken words, expressions and questions in familiar contexts in conversation.

-- Be able to correctly use learned phrases and sentences in basic and common social conversations.
+- Use learned phrases and sentences to engage in common social conversations.

 - Construct limited meaning from reading materials on learned topics.

-- Be able to write English language numbers, letters, personal information and previously learned simple sentences and messages.
+- Write numbers, letters, personal information and previously learned simple sentences.

 Beginning High ESL

-- Express limited understanding of spoken English in familiar contexts.
+- Interpret limited spoken English from learned topics and familiar contexts.

-- Be able to engage in simple conversations in English in a variety of common and basic social situations.
+- Produce simple conversations in a variety of common social situations.

 - Determine the meaning of new words by applying basic word analysis and vocabulary development skills.